LichiMan/EZLookdevTools/README.md

 Elias Wick
 https://polycount.com/discussion/186513/free-checker-pattern-texture

+### Pixar cabin
+Surfacing, lighting, and rendering done by Ezequiel Mastrasso.

-### Pixar kitchen surfacing
+### Pixar kitchen
-Surfacing, lighting, rendering was done by Ezequiel Mastrasso.
+Surfacing, lighting, and rendering done by Ezequiel Mastrasso.
 This images are part of the original speed surfacing exercise that give birth to these tools.

 However the look and style is based on the original winner of the pixar Kitchen challenge
 Fabio Rossi Sciedlarczyk (scied)

+### Event horizon
+Modeling, Surfacing, lighting, and rendering done by Ezequiel Mastrasso.